 Rare Books.
 Rare books are located on the sixth floor.
 The collection includes early editions of Anglo-American treatises, statutes, court reports, and some foreign materials.
-These books are included in the Library Catalog and in Lens.
+These books are included in the Library Catalog.
 Rare books must be paged by staff, and may be used only in the John P. Wilson Reading Room.

 Chicago Collection.
 This archival collection contains one copy of each treatise written by a faculty member, and one complete set of all publications of the Law School.

 Alumni Collection.
 Books from this special collection of books written by alumni of the Law School, may be paged by staff, and are available for 72-hour loan.

 Sharp Collection.
 This is a small collection of ancient and modern classics in literature, recommended by Professor Malcolm F. Sharp, and purchased with funds donated by his students.
 These books are located in the regular stacks, and may be charged out for the regular loan period.
 A guide to the collection is available at the circulation desk.